Th-Lima/Th-Lima/README.md

 #### I live in Juiz de Fora-MG, I am 24 years old and I am studying Systems Analysis and Development at Estácio de Sá, passionate about everything that involves technology and software development.

-#### I like to learn and study technologies, architectures and new concepts, I always look for updates, although it is not an easy task in the area of ​​ Technology rs.
-I like listening to music, Rap, Trap and Rock the musical styles that I hear the most ... :musical_note: :computer:
+#### I like to learn and study technologies, architectures and new concepts, I always look for updates, although it is not an easy task in the area of ​​ Technology :smile:. :computer:

-#### In my free time, I play football, watch series/movies and i venture out as a gamer :tv: :video_game: :soccer:
+#### In my free time, I like play football, watch series / movies and play video games:tv: :video_game: :soccer:

 ## Follow Me:
 [![instagram](https://user-images.githubusercontent.com/36715075/87362926-6b7da380-c546-11ea-8664-d961d6c86ace.png)](https://www.instagram.com/les.tha/)